 You notice it suddenly – a decline in vision.
 The symptoms of declining vision can vary.
 For some people, it becomes difficult to read traffic signs quickly and from a distance.
 For others, they notice that they have to hold their book or newspaper further away in order to be able to read the text.
 Both small children and adults might notice they've started needing to blink their eyes to bring objects back into focus.
 When symptoms such as these arise, you might wonder: Do I need to wear glasses?
-But often people delay getting expert advice from an optometrist.
+But often people delay getting expert advice from an optician.

 When visual acuity begins to decline, this is often due to problems with the eye's process of accommodation.
 Vision accommodation refers to the focusing ability of the eye.
 A decline in vision can also be due to other factors, circulatory or other diseases, or temporary factors.
 But regardless of the cause, the first step is a visit to the optometrist for a quick eye test - which in many cases will be performed free of charge.
 A vision test takes only a few minutes and will give you some quick answers.
 If you are suffering from a loss of visual acuity that hasn't been corrected with glasses, your eyes will be forced to make constant accommodations.
 That causes eye fatigue, and can be a safety issue as well.

 However, in the majority of cases, the decline in visual acuity is due to changes in the eye such as myopia: a decline in visual acuity that arises when the shape of the eyeball is too long.
 The incoming light no longer fully reaches the retina, but stops shortly in front of it.
 Myopia can arise at any age.
 The typical symptoms include:

 - distant objects (street signs, license plates) appear blurred

 - squinting the eye when looking at distant objects